-The best of Jade Country Hokitika Westland
+The best of Hokitika - Cool Little Town

 Hokitika is a cool little town.
-It's easily walkable and has the West Coast's only beachside town centre.
+It's easily walkable and has the West Coast's only full service beachside town centre.
 And there is plenty to do with a large artisan community, interesting history and mountains, the river, two lakes and the beach nearby.

 Hokitika has really embraced its beach - to be honest it is hard to ignore, it practically laps the main street.
 By day, enjoy views of Aoraki/Mt Cook and see the iconic Hokitika driftwood sign.
 As evening comes, have a bonfire and get a picture perfect sunset shot.

 In Hokitika, there are probably more galleries and studios per capita than anywhere in NZ.
-You can wander around town and what the artists at work.
+You can wander around town and watch artists at work.
 Talk to pounamu and bone carvers, photographers, painters, glass blowers, sculptors, wood turners, potters, jewellers, craftspeople and metal, stone and textile artists.
 Rest a while on the Take-a-Seat art installations around town.

 At the height of the gold rush, Hokitika was New Zealand's second largest port.
 These days you can do a self-guided heritage tour, view old images with a mobile app or visit the Hokitika Museum and an industrial heritage park.
 Many of the local bush walks also feature historical information and relics.